ISAAKiel/profileAAR/README.txt

 QGIS 3 Install Qgis3 >3.6.0 You will find the Plugin in the Extention Manager

 Moritz Mennenga, Kay Schmütz, & Christoph Rinne.
 (2019, May 29).
 ISAAKiel/profileAAR: profileAAR - First official QGIS3 release (Version 2.0.1).
-Zenodo. http://doi.org/10.5281/zenodo.3234836 [Titel anhand dieser DOI in Citavi-Projekt übernehmen]
+Zenodo. http://doi.org/10.5281/zenodo.3234836

 QGIS 2 !!!
 Not working with QGIS 2.18.28 - Versions 2.10 -> 2.18.26 are ok !!!
 Please install the Plugin manually by downloading the last version in the master branch and copy the files in the QGIS Plugin folder

 Moritz Mennenga, Kay Schmütz, & Christoph Rinne.
 (2019, March 21).
 ISAAKiel/profileAAR: First working version for QGIS2 (Version v1.0).
-Zenodo. http://doi.org/10.5281/zenodo.2601860 [Titel anhand dieser DOI in Citavi-Projekt übernehmen]
+Zenodo. http://doi.org/10.5281/zenodo.2601860